spatie/laravel-data/docs/as-a-resource/transformers.md

 Next to a `DateTimeInterfaceTransformer` the package also ships with an `ArraybleTransformer` that transforms an `Arrayable` object to an array.

-It is possible to create transformers for your specific types [here](URL).
+It is possible to create transformers for your specific types.
+You can find more info [here](/docs/laravel-data/v1/advanced-usage/creating-a-transformer).

 ## Global transformers